This project develops approaches aimed at preventing online child sexual victimisation.

 Phase 1 (months 1-12)

-The researchers will conduct a rapid evidence review and map services across Blackpool, particularly in areas where certain forms of OCSV are more prominent.
-The team will work with key services in Blackpool (such as police, local government, social work, charities and voluntary bodies), as well as community members (including children, young people and parents) to facilitate this.
-This work will be complemented by a case file analysis of online child sexual abuse cases recorded by Lancashire police over a 12-month period to better understand the distribution, concentration and nature of OCSV in Blackpool.
+The researchers conducted a rapid evidence review and map services across Blackpool, particularly in areas where certain forms of OCSV are more prominent.
+The team worked with key services in Blackpool (such as police, local government, social work, charities and voluntary bodies), as well as community members (including children, young people and parents) to facilitate this.
+This work is complemented by a case file analysis of online child sexual abuse cases recorded by Lancashire police over a 12-month period to better understand the distribution, concentration and nature of OCSV in Blackpool.

 Phase 2 (months 12 – 24)

-The team will conduct a series of workshops with victims of OCSV, service providers (such as police, health, social care and charities and voluntary bodies), and the wider community (such as parents and young people).
-Following preparatory workshops, groups will then be brought together to develop an innovative online child sexual abuse quality standard tool.
+The team conducted a series of interviews, focus groups and workshops with children and young people (some of whom had experience of OCSV), service providers (such as police, health, social care and charities and voluntary bodies), and the wider community (such as parents and young people).
+Following preparatory work, groups were then brought together to develop innovative online child sexual abuse quality standards to inform local service provision.

 Phase 3 (months 24 – 30)